At Burscough Priory Academy, the Foundation Faculty comprises the following departments:

 Modern Foreign Languages

-The current Year 7 and 8 have six one-hour lessons per fortnight and will continue to study Spanish up to the end of Year 9, when they will make their formal option choices.
-Year 9 enjoy four lessons per fortnight.
-At the end of this year, students can opt to continue to study Spanish to GCSE level and we encourage everyone, not just able linguists, to build on the foundations they have mastered during Key Stage 3.
-At Key Stage Four, students have six hours of Spanish lessons per fortnight.
+The current Year 7 have six one-hour lessons per fortnight, current Year 8 have five and Year 9 enjoy four lessons per fortnight.
+Students continue to study Spanish up to the end of Year 9, when they will make their formal option choices.
+Students can then opt to continue to study Spanish to GCSE level and we encourage everyone, not just able linguists, to build on the foundations they have mastered during Key Stage 3.
+At Key Stage Four, students have six hours of Spanish lessons per fortnight and are set online learning tasks on top of this.

 At Key Stage Three we teach several modules per year that each incorporate a range of the four skills in MFL with frequent reference to the important cultural aspects of language study.
-We track progress through a variety of assessment activities and, through games and pair activities, especially encourage confidence in the speaking skill.
-Formal and informal assessments and quizzes enable us – and pupils - to identify strengths and weaknesses so that we can develop these and make progress.
+We track progress through a variety of assessment activities and encourage confidence in the speaking skill through pair and group work.
+Formal and informal assessments and quizzes enable us, and pupils, to identify strengths and weaknesses so that we can develop these and make progress.

 “To learn a language is to have one more window from which to view the world", Chinese proverb